vnglst/learning-lerna/README.md

 npx lerna bootstrap
 ```

 Packages are symlinked.
-If you now run `yarn start` it should work. 🎉
+If you run `yarn start` now it should work. 🎉

 ## Publishing packages

 But what if you want to publish packages?
-For this your work has to be committed and pushed to a repo.
+For this your work has to be committed and pushed to a repo (and you have to be logged in to npm).
 Then you run:

 ```sh
 npx lerna publish